-Surprise, he or she is transitioning to a new life too.
+Surprise, they are transitioning to a new life, too.
 Now is a great time to talk about expectations, goals, hope and dreams.
 They also may be totally unaware of options open to them, including benefits and ways to learn.
 Remember, you have to go to Transition Assistance Program (TAP) class, but the military can't make your spouse go.

 Your spouse isn't going to be a very effective partner if they don't have all the same knowledge you do.
 So open up to them about their benefits, your plans and the timeline with which your family has to work.
 You may find this process is a lot easier when you don't have to do it alone.

 Whether choosing college, training courses or just going right into the job market, chances are very good that any and all of these choices will require a good resume.
 Consequently, this is the best place to start the actual work.
 Don't just download a resume template and plug in everything you did during your time in the military.

 That's not how resumes work and it might hurt you rather than help -- more is not necessarily better.

 Now Read: How to Write an Effective Resume

 A resume is both a quick introduction to you and a warm fuzzy that you're able to do the job for which you're applying.
 Job recruiters often have thousands of resumes to go through for a position, so they are very efficient at cutting down the candidate pool.
 A good resume makes people take a second glance instead of tossing your file into the trash.

 Right now, the world is forcibly discovering new ways to communicate through technology designed to bring people together across time and distance.
 You, too, can be part of this brave new world full of bored people in their homes.